 The Automotive Industry of Indonesia Today

 According to the latest statistics, the expansion of domestic vehicle manufacturing capacity has not been in line with the growth of domestic and foreign demand for vehicles made in Indonesia.
-In spite of this fact, there are no major concerns about this situation because vehicle demand has ample room for growth in the years to come; Indonesia’s per capita vehicle ownership is relatively low.
+Despite this fact, there are no major concerns about this situation because vehicle demand has ample room for growth in the years to come; Indonesia’s per capita vehicle ownership is relatively low.

 However, in general, from a macroeconomic and monetary perspective, vehicle sales across Indonesia in the years to come are expected to increase.
 There are several reasons for such being the case.
 Firstly, Indonesia has a rather low per capita vehicle ownership ratio which implies that there is much room for market growth as there will be many first-time vehicle buyers among Indonesia’s expanding middle class.
 Furthermore, the popular and affordable low-cost green cars are expected to increase vehicle sales in the country.
 The Indonesian Automotive Industry Association (Gaikindo) expects vehicle sales in the country to continue to steadily increase over the next decade.